 Ichikawa Chiba, Japan Travel Guide

 Layering is the wisest strategy for varying temperatures.
 Lightweight, natural fabrics like cotton or linen are best for hot, humid summers.
-A lightweight waterproof jacket or compact umbrella is recommended for the rainy season.
+A lightweight waterproof jacket or compact umbrella is encouraged for the rainy season.

 Medium-weight jackets and sweaters for autumn.
 Warm winter coats, wool sweaters, and thermal base layers for winter.
 Scarves, gloves, and hats also add comfort.